Jump to main content

 Agenda for the sustainable city 2030

-Ongoing targets
+Ongoing goals

 • 1 per cent water conservation per year*